Rogue24/JPImageresizerView/README_EN.md

                                  completeBlock:(JPCropDoneBlock)completeBlock;

 // Crop the video and customize the extraction duration
-// startSecond --- Start extracting from which second
+// startSecond: Start extracting from which second
-// duration --- Duration to extract in seconds (minimum 1s; if 0, extracts until the end of the video)
+// duration: Duration to extract in seconds (minimum 1s; if 0, extracts until the end of the video)
 - (void)cropVideoFromStartSecond:(NSTimeInterval)startSecond
                         duration:(NSTimeInterval)duration
                       presetName:(NSString *)presetName